Scottyp7/AliFit./README.md

 1. docker build -t {YOUR DOCKER USERNAME}/alifitfrontend .
 2. docker push {YOUR DOCKER USERNAME}/alifitfrontend
+3. Run Steps 1 and 2 again but change alifitfrontend to AliFitMongoDB

+Steps 4 and 5 are only for updating alifit.
+If you are installing it for the first time skip these steps.
-3. sudo docker ps -a
+4. sudo docker ps -a
-4. sudo docker stop {YOUR CONTAINER ID}
+5. sudo docker stop {YOUR CONTAINER ID}

-5. sudo docker pull {YOUR DOCKER USERNAME}/alifitfrontend
+6. sudo docker pull {YOUR DOCKER USERNAME}/alifitfrontend
-6. sudo docker run -d -p 80:5173 {YOUR DOCKER USERNAME}/alifitfrontend
+7. sudo docker run -d -p 80:5173 {YOUR DOCKER USERNAME}/alifitfrontend
+8. Run Steps 5 and 6 again but change alifitfrontend to AliFitMongoDB and change the port number from 80:5173 to 8080:8080